-Since 1972, the Faculty has offered a four-year program leading to the degree of Bachelor of Arts in Recreation Administration.
+In 1972, the Faculty offered a four-year program leading to the degree of Bachelor of Arts in Recreation Administration.
+In 2005 the BA degree changed its focus and name to "Recreation, Sport and Tourism" (BARST).
 In 1990 the five-year Combined Degrees program in Physical Education and Education began, and in 1999 the BSc Kinesiology was instituted.